 Cacao is the purest form of chocolate that you can eat so it’s far less processed than anything else you’ll get.
 As a general rule, the less processed a food is, the healthier it is for you, so that puts cacao on top.

-This is important for active people because magnesium is required for maintaining strong bones, stabilizing blood sugar and keeping energy levels up.
-In fact, chocolate cravings and magnesium deficiencies have been closely linked.
+This is important for active people because magnesium is required for maintaining strong bones, optimizing carbohydrate breakdown, and keeping energy levels up.
+In fact, chocolate cravings and magnesium deficiencies have been closely linked. *

 Cacao comes from cacao pods, which grow on the cacao fruit tree.
 The pods are cracked open to release the cacao beans, which can then be processed to form either: